dkaoster/scrolly-video/README.md

 Additionally, to set currentTime manually:

-***setCurrentTimePercent*** (`percentage: number`, `options: Options`): Pass a progress in between of 0 and 1 that specifies the percentage position of the video.
-Optionally, to customise experience of separate `setCurrentTimePercent` calls you can utilise options:
+***setTargetTimePercent*** (`percentage: number`, `options: Options`): Pass a progress in between of 0 and 1 that specifies the percentage position of the video.
+Optionally, to customise experience of separate `setTargetTimePercent` calls you can utilize options:
 - `transitionSpeed`: `number`
 - `easing`: `(progress: number) => number`

-Example: `setCurrentTimePercent(0.5, { transitionSpeed: 12, easing: d3.easeLinear })`
+Example: `setTargetTimePercent(0.5, { transitionSpeed: 12, easing: d3.easeLinear })`

 ## Technical Details and Cross Browser Differences
 To make this library perform optimally in all browsers, three different approaches are taken to animating the video.